hasinhayder/fifawc/readme.md

 # Fifa Worldcup 2018 Fixtures in Local Time

-This project display Fifa Worldcup fixture/match times and you can select your timezone to convert match time in your local timezone.
+This project displays Fifa Worldcup fixture/match times and you can select your timezone to convert match time in your local time.

 demo: http://fifawc.xyz